pshukla81/text-sql-llm-app/frontend/README.md

 **Steps to Run the Application**

-  Clone the Repository:
+**  1. Clone the Repository:**
   git clone https://github.com/pshukla81/text-sql-llm-app.git
   cd text-sql-llm-app/frontend

-  Add the Build Folder:
-  Copy the build folder into the frontend directory.
   The final structure should look like this:

   frontend/
-  ├── build/

   ├── public/
   ├── src/
   ├── package.json
   └── README.md

+**  2. Create an .env file for x-token for authentication and API end point server name.**

-  Start the Development Server:
+ ** 3. Start the Development Server:**
   npm start
   The application will be available at http://localhost:3000.

-  Run the Production Build If you want to serve the production build: npm install -g serve serve -s build
+ ** 4. Run the Production Build If you want to serve the production build:** npm install -g serve serve -s build